Jushin Liger: Return and character change (1987–1989)

-Yamada returned to NJPW on August 19, 1987 against Nobuhiko Takada in a losing effort.
+Yamada returned to NJPW on August 19, 1987, against Nobuhiko Takada in a losing effort.
 Yamada debuted his Shooting Star Press in a match against Masakatsu Funaki, for which he had gotten the idea from reading the manga Fist of the North Star.
 Throughout 1987 and 1988, Yamada improved with each match, occasionally getting shots at the IWGP Junior Heavyweight Championship, most notably against Owen Hart on June 10, 1988, and against Shiro Koshinaka on December 9, 1988.
-He would also take part in the first ever Top of the Super Juniors tournament where he earned 31 points, not enough to progress to the final.
+He would also take part in the first Top of the Super Juniors tournament where he earned 31 points, not enough to progress to the final.
 Within months of his second Canadian excursion, NJPW called him back, as they needed him for a gimmick based on an extremely popular anime superhero, Jushin Liger, created by manga artist Go Nagai.
 NJPW had done this previously with Tiger Mask, which had become a huge success.
 Yamada was given a superhero-like full body costume, resembling the superhero type featured in tokusatsu and anime programs.

 Yamada as "Jushin Liger" returned to NJPW on April 24, 1989, at the Tokyo Dome.
 In the character's debut match, he defeated Kuniaki Kobayashi at Battle Satellite in Tokyo Dome.
 He has also wrestled all the Black Tigers to date (from Mark Rocco in 1989 to Tatsuhito Takaiwa in 2009).
 The Liger character underwent changes in conjunction with the Go Nagai anime progressing and its hero powering up.
 In January 1990, Liger was renamed "Jushin Thunder Liger", a name he continues to use to this day.
 Early in his career, Yamada's style mostly consisted of high flying.
 Years later, he started adapting more power moves and started focusing more on grappling and telling a story in the ring; part of this change was due to the fact that Liger had to reduce the stress he was putting on his body after undergoing brain tumor surgery in August 1996, which explained why he lost his match to Último Dragón in the first round of the J-Crown tournament.